appreciated/designer-for-flow/README.md

 To build the project run the following maven command:
 `mvn clean install -Pproduction`

-After executing the ready to use electron application can be found under `target/electron/<your-archtype>`
+After executing the ready to use electron application can be found `target/electron/designer-for-flow-<archtype>`.

 # Branching